[I Can Do Hard Things was also published by Chicago Athlete Magazine on October 30, 2018.]

 I find some legs when the finish line appears, and Ben peels off.
 I hear my friends before I see them, and only now does it actually feel like I’m going to make it.

 I high-five the race director and crumble to the ground.
-Todd says, “That.
+I hear Todd say, “That.
 Was.
 Awesome.”
 Someone (me?) is crying.
 I think about a mantra, taught to me years ago: I can do hard things.

 8,801 feet of climbing